CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2024-07-31-moving-to-the-cheriot-org.markdown

 author: David Chisnall
 ---

-I am please to announce that, today, Microsoft has transferred the [CHERIoT Sail](https://github.com/CHERIoT-Platform/cheriot-sail) and [CHERIoT RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) repositories into the CHERIoT-Platform GitHub organisation.
+I am pleased to announce that, today, Microsoft has transferred the [CHERIoT Sail](https://github.com/CHERIoT-Platform/cheriot-sail) and [CHERIoT RTOS](https://github.com/CHERIoT-Platform/cheriot-rtos) repositories into the CHERIoT-Platform GitHub organisation.
 GitHub *should* redirect everything from the old locations, but it's probably a good idea to update URLs in bookmarks, git clones, and so on.

 CHERIoT began as a research project in Microsoft Research Cambridge, as part of Microsoft's work on the [Digital Security by Design Programme](https://www.dsbd.tech).